 A curious side note: Lord Kenneth, a member of the British Labour party and friend of Jungk’s, planned to secretly meet the head of the U.S. State Department, Henry Kissinger, in Jungk’s flat the day after the incident.
 The meeting, however, was cancelled by the American delegation and the two politicians met in a luxury restaurant instead (Trotzdem, pp. 432-434).

 Resistance Against the Peaceful Use of Nuclear Energy

 The realization that the peaceful and military use of atomic power are inseparable turned Jungk into an advocate for the mid-1970’s environmental resistance to the construction of new nuclear plants, which demanded the general withdrawal from the nuclear energy program especially in Western Germany.
-Places such as Whyl in Switzerland (1975) and Brokdorf in Northern Germany (1976) were the first hot spots of the dispute.
+Places such as Wyhl (1975) and Brokdorf in Northern Germany (1976) were the first hot spots of the dispute.
 The long-lasting, but eventually successful civil resistance against a reprocessing plant in Wackersdorf (1984-1988), in vicinity of the Czech border, became a milestone in the history of the anti-nuclear movement.

 In 1977, Der Atomstaat.
 Vom Fortschritt in die Unmenschlichkeit [The Nuclear State] was published.
 Like many of Jungk’s earlier publications, this book receives international attention.
 It particularly addressed social conflicts and threats to civil rights inherent in technologies such as nuclear plants.
 It exposed the lobbies that stop the development of alternative, replaceable, non-threatening forms of energy and the political pressure put on governments by the nuclear lobby.